 Rebuilding our food chain

 Jungle Project is literally growing a supply chain from the ground up.
 They plant breadfruit trees with farmers in Costa Rica and manufacture innovative breadfruit products.
 Since day one, their mission has been to build a community-based agroforestry model: planting trees, training farmers, and producing healthy and delicious products.
 Check out their latest product in partnership with Patagonia, Breadfruit Cracker by Jungle Foods.

 The perennial supercarb that nourishes you and the planet.

-Breadfruit can be ground into a fine, soft, gluten-free flour rich in proteins and complex carbohydrates and perfect for everything from pancakes to pastas.
+Breadfruit can be ground into a fine, soft, gluten free flour that is rich in proteins and complex in carbohydrates and perfect for everything from pancakes to pastas.
 Currently, Jungle Project is the only large-scale source of breadfruit flour made in certified processing facilities.
-With just a few brands, restaurants, and other purchasers signing on to buy flour and sponsoring farmers to plant more, breadfruit could soon be making an ecological splash on the global stage.
+With just a few brands, restaurants, and other purchasers signing on to buy the flour and sponsoring farmers to plant more, breadfruit could soon be making an ecological splash on the global stage.

 We believe that regenerative farming will help to preserve the quality of our soils and water and maintain the health of our rural and global communities.

 “Jungle Project has shown us an infinite range of potential for agroforestry and the power of organization.
 The past generation has grown apart mainly due to lack of job opportunities in the area, but working with Jungle over the past years has revitalized our family ties through working the land together.”

 Goal: To plant millions of trees to feed billions of people.